Martha Bancroft Johnson

 • The Mikado (re-envisioned), co-produced by Sklylark Opera, E. M. Pearson Theater, 2013

-• Yellow Fever at the Dowling Studio, the Guthrie Theater, 2013
+• Yellow Fever at the Dowling, the Guthrie Theater, 2013

 • A Midsummer Night’s Dream, the Southern Theater, 2006